 Facebook : Engage with influencers on Facebook.
 It’s a brilliant way to get in front of a target audience, and reach both the B2B and the B2C community.
 Search for the influencer’s FB page, follow it, and comment on/like their posts.
 It’s also a good idea to share their content, and tag them in it – it’s a great opportunity to be noticed.

 Twitter : Twitter is probably the best social media platform to interact directly with influencers.
 Follow their Twitter handle, retweet content they post, and make sure you mention them when you share their content, so they get a notification and you get noticed.

 Instagram : It goes without say – to get an influencer’s attention, follow their feed, and like and comment on their posts.
 Additionally, reposting their posts with apps like Repost is a good way to make them notice your efforts.

 3) Pitch your influencers

 After you’ve followed and networked with them on social media, send them a personalized email Pitch.
-This article by Convince and Convert goes over the 3 key ingredients for a perfect influencer pitch!
+Here’s three case studies of influencer outreach done right!